 T G Green Raisins Storage Jar

-An early T G Green Cornish Kitchen Ware Raisins storage jar dating to the the 1930s.
+An early T G Green Cornish Kitchenware Raisins canister storage jar dating to the the 1930s.
 It bears the early Church Gresley stamp to its base and is marked "Green & Co Ltd Gresley England" - see image.

 The classic blue and white banded design was born as a result of the economic recession that followed the First World War.
 With factory workers in their white earthenware division down to a two-day week, further projects were urgently required.
 The result was Cornish Kitchenware, or Cornish Ware, as it became known.